In this article, I will introduce tips for photogrammetry to advance your skills.

 - Creating a model using a photogrammetry tool

-An important point is to image how to take the photo according to the model.
-In other words, to have a policy.
+An important point is to imagine how to take the photo according to the model.
+In other words, to have a set of rules to follow.

-No matter what you choose to photogrammetry, you need to follow the basic rules of photogrammetry.
+No matter what you choose to photogrammetry, you need to follow some basic rules.
 For example, you need to take photos with 60% overlap.
 If you think of how you take photos, you could probably imagine how you should take photos with 60% overlap by moving parallel to the object.

-Well then, if you are taking a round object, how should you take photos of it?
+If you are taking pictures of a round object, how should you take photos of it?
 60% overlap of a round object… is that even possible?
 Imagine taking the photo from a high angle.
-The near side should look larger, and the far side will look smaller.
+The near side should look larger, which will make the far side look smaller.